Comment on "Experimentally adjudicating between different causal accounts of Bell-inequality violations via statistical model selection": Conclusion

 \section{Conclusion}

-We have argued that Daley \emph{et al}'s claim that superdeterministic models are disfavored against standard quantum mechanics, because such models overfit the statistics of a Bell-type experiment, is based on a misunderstanding of what superdeterministic models are.
+We have argued that when considering Daley \emph{et al}'s claim that superdeterministic models are disfavoured against standard quantum mechanics, because such models overfit the statistics of a Bell-type experiment, we need to remember that overfitting for a given scenario is not necessarily bad in all situations, and given superdeterministic models are often used to try to consider physics beyond quantum mechanics, we should expect them to overfit a test such as the one Daley \emph{et al} perform.

-We believe it would be a good idea if discussions about properties of superdeterministic models would actually use at least one superdeterministic model.
-There are sufficiently many of these in the literature, and looking at any one of them would long have laid to rest the claim that they are finetuned.
+We believe it would be a good idea if discussions about properties of superdeterministic models considered at least one superdeterministic model from the literature.
+There are sufficiently many of these, and analysing them directly, with reference to their aims and domain of applicability, seems the best route for determining whether or not superdeterministic models are fine-tuned.

 \textit{Acknowledgements} We thank Tim Palmer for useful discussions.
 SH acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant number HO 2601/8-1.
-JRH acknowledges support from the University of York's EPSRC DTP grant EP/R513386/1, and the EPSRC Quantum Communications Hub (funded by the EPSRC grants EP/M013472/1 and EP/T001011/1).
+JRH acknowledges support from Hiroshima University's Phoenix Postdoctoral Fellowship for Research, and the University of York's EPSRC DTP grant EP/R513386/1.
+JRH and JR acknowledge support from the UK Quantum Communications Hub, funded by the EPSRC grants EP/M013472/1 and EP/T001011/1.